sajee05/Obsidian/Notes/07 Topper/AIR 16 Madhav Agarwal/GS1 Geography.md

 #### 2013- With growing scarcity of fossil fuels, the Atomic energy is gaining more and more significance in India.
 Discuss availabilty of raw material required for generation of AE in India and world

 - Facts and Fears covered in Nuclear energy GS3
-- Most imp materials for Nuclear Energy- Uranium and Thorium #readagain
+- Most imp materials for Nuclear Energy- Uranium and Thorium
 - In India( Not much Uranium( therefore need imports in large quantity) but thorium abundant)
     - **Thorium**- obtained from monazite and ilmenite beach along the coast of Kerela(pallakad, kolam districts) , TN, Vishakhapatnam in AP, Mahanadi near Orissa
     - **Uranium deposits** in **Jaduguda mines (JH), Aravalli Range**, Cuddapah basin (AP), **Mahadek basin (Meghalaya)**